sontakkedipti/ETL--Stock-Project/README.md

 # Data Loading

 There were two options to chose from while deciding on a database, PostgreSQL and MONGODB.
 The database that was used finally for this project is PostgreSQL.
 As the data was consolidated into a dataframe, using a table in a database hence PostgreSQL seemed more appropriate for this project.
 A new database and a table was created before loading in order for PostgreSQL to receive the final data.
 After creating table, the final step was to load transformed data into PostgreSQL.
-The database is now up and running, and ready for further analysis.
+The database is now up and running, ready for further analysis.
 Variables that were used to create the table are visualized as following:

 ![image](https://user-images.githubusercontent.com/112669805/206597495-3f059ed6-a4b4-45f6-b1d3-7518fa567b58.png)